Whitby Dunlops

-The Whitby Dunlops are a Canadian senior ice hockey team in the team in the Allan Cup Hockey league.
+The Whitby Dunlops were a Canadian senior ice hockey team in the Allan Cup Hockey league.
 The team began play in 2004, and is on a leave of absence as of the 2020–21 season.

 Two previous teams have also played as the Whitby Dunlops.
 The first played in the OHA Senior A League from 1954 to 1960, winners of the 1958 World Ice Hockey Championships.
 The second was a junior ice hockey team for the 1962–63 season.

 Original Dunlops

 The original Whitby Dunlops were founded from the remnants of the former Oshawa Generals junior team of 1952–53.
 After the Hambly Arena fire destroyed the Generals home ice, the team was disbanded and some of the older players on the team along with coach and manager Wren Blair, became the Oshawa Truckmen and operated from Bowmanville, Ontario for the 1953–54 season.

 In 1954, the Oshawa Truckmen were relocated to Whitby and were temporarily known as the Whitby Seniors, playing out of the Whitby Community Arena.
 The team was soon sponsored by the Dunlop Rubber Company, and renamed the Whitby Dunlops.
 The team started as a Senior B team, winning its division the first year.
 The following year the Dunlops moved up to the OHA Senior A League.
 The Dunlops won the J. Ross Robertson Cup as league champions in 1957 and 1959.

 This Senior A team would go on to win two Allan Cups, the Canadian Senior Hockey Championship, in 1957 and 1959.
 Their 1957 win earned them the right to represent Canada at the 1958 World Ice Hockey Championships, where they won the World Championship.
 Notable members of the team are, former Whitby mayor Bob Attersley, former Toronto Maple Leafs captain Sid Smith and Boston Bruins president Harry Sinden.
 Harry Sinden was captain of the 1958 Dunlops, while former Leaf captain Sid Smith was a playing coach.
 The Town of Whitby honoured this great team for their incredible achievements with their induction into the Whitby Sports Hall of Fame.

 As Canada's representative to the 1958 World Championships, the team took an ocean liner to the championships in Norway because team manager Wren Blair was terrified of flying.
 Everyone was sick for six days because of the rough waters but the chance to restore Canada's pride was worth it.
 After a 14-game exhibition tour of Europe the Dunlops competed at the World Championships in Oslo, Norway.

 The 1958 Whitby Dunlops were inducted into the Ontario Sports Hall of Fame in 1997.